Maryland Divorce Laws & FAQ

 How is child custody decided in Maryland?

-All decisions about the legal and physical custody of children in Maryland—including a judge's decision whether to approve the parent's parenting agreement—must be based on what would be in the children's best interests.
+All decisions about the legal and physical custody of children in Maryland—including a judge's decision on whether to approve a parenting plan—must be based on what would be in the children's best interests.

 Judges will consider several factors when they make custody decisions.
 Those factors include each parent's character and reputation, what each parent wants regarding custody, and whether either parent has voluntarily abandoned or surrendered the child.